L-Qichen/React-Review/README.md

   - if the dependency array(second argument) is an empty array[], it will only run on initial render
 * Therefore, the common use case of useEffect hook are: subscriptions, fetching data, directly updating the DOM, event listeners timers...

+5. practice-04 - show case of props and show that order matters in JS.
+### JS syntax:
+* we cannot pull out properties from null.
+Therefore, if we have some code like : const [value, setValue] = useState(null).
+Then we have to make sure that before we destructure properties of value, there are something store in value state(value cannot be null).
+Otherwise, javascript will complain and show an error on console.